 3. You CAN autocomplete email signatures with each user’s contact details

-Writing %%DisplayName%%, for example, in the appropriate section of an email signature will ensure Office 365 replaces it with the user’s actual display name.
-This ensures every email signature is automatically personalized for each user in your Office 365 tenancy.
+Writing %%DisplayName%%, for example, in the appropriate section of an email signature will ensure Microsoft 365 (formerly Office 365) replaces it with the user’s actual display name.
+This ensures every email signature is automatically personalized for each user in your Microsoft 365 (formerly Office 365) tenancy.
 A simple Google search will show you a complete list of all available email signature attributes you can include.

 4. You CAN have different signatures for different departments

 You can setup multiple Transport Rules for your disclaimer/signature and apply them to specific distribution groups i.e. departments within your organization.
 So, you could have one Transport Rule in place for your sales department and another one for marketing, each with different information.